nicksstapleton/blog/_portfolio/2022-10-12-logos-10-review-live-in-the-word.md

 ![](/assets/images/quotes.gif)

 This is one of those features I never knew I wanted until I used it for the first time a few weeks ago.
-I use it every time I prepare to preach or teach.
+Now, I use it every time I prepare to preach or teach.

-Oh, and now you easily import all your sermons into Logos.
+Sermon import is another new feature is that you can now you easily import all your sermons from other programs like Word into Logos.

 ### 📖 Factbook Improvements